A. Ruth & Sohn Band Organ

 Tapes of the band organ (recorded by Sound Recording Company and Paul Quam in 1978) were used to play music for the carousel.
 The tapes were later converted to CD format, and are played

-on a 5-disc CD changer that is provided and maintained by the Spokane Antique Carrousel Society.
+on a 5-disc CD changer that was provided by the Spokane Antique Carrousel Society.

 Funding for the 1998 restoration was achieved through many channels.
 Grants were received from